 Difficulty: pretty tough

 Kids: Yes, if they like to hike.
-If they’re new to hiking check out the waterfall side trail as you’re making the initial climb.
+If they’re new to hiking check out the waterfall side trail as you’re making the initial climb and call it a day.

 Dogs: no